Pacific Heights Residence

 WINDOWS OF OPPORTUNITY

-In the living room, tall white linen draperies suggest classical columns, framing the windows and the view.
-They draw the eye to the high ceilings, reinforcing the feeling of airiness.
+In the living room, tall white linen draperies suggest classical columns, expanding your sense of the height of the room, while framing the windows and the view.
 In one of the baths, we designed a large oval mirror to float in the double-hung window directly behind the sink.
 Throughout the home, the window treatments are practical, and the light is flattering.
 Nothing interrupts your sense of unfolding rooms and views beyond.